BERnaT: Basque Encoders for Representing Natural Textual Diversity: Evaluation datasets

 \section{Evaluation datasets}

 We use Natural Language Understanding (NLU) tasks to assess the effect of language diversity on Basque.
-Hence, we evaluate the models on all tasks from BasqueGLUE \citep{urbizu-etal-2022-basqueglue}, the standard benchmark for Basque NLU, as well as Natural Language Inference (NLI) and Part-of-Speech (POS) tagging tasks.
+Hence, we evaluate the models on all tasks from BasqueGLUE \cite{urbizu-etal-2022-basqueglue}, the standard benchmark for Basque NLU, as well as Natural Language Inference (NLI) and Part-of-Speech (POS) tagging tasks.
 We divide each dataset into \textit{standard} and \textit{diverse} subsets, which allows us to analyze how linguistic diversity influences model performance.
 Details of each dataset, including size and domain, are described in Table \ref{tab:basque-dataset-sizes}.

 \paragraph{BasqueGLUE.} This dataset collection consists of ten tasks that cover a wide spectrum of Basque NLU challenges.
-The benchmark includes datasets from standard language domains such as news and literature, as well as collections drawn from more diverse contexts, particularly social media, where dialectal and non-standard Basque are widely used \citep{joseba-heldugazte}.
-To analyze performance under different linguistic variations, we split the benchmark into two evaluation blocks: standard and diverse.
-The standard block includes topic classification (BHTC), coreference resolution (Korref), question answering framed as NLI (QNLI), word sense disambiguation in context (WiC), and named entity recognition/classification in both in-domain (NERCid) and out-of-domain (NERCod) settings.
-The diverse block, in contrast, covers sentiment analysis (BEC), stance detection (Vaxx), intent classification (Intent), and slot filling (Slot).
+The benchmark includes datasets from standard language domains such as news and literature, as well as collections drawn from more diverse contexts, particularly social media, where dialectal and non-standard Basque are widely used \cite{joseba-heldugazte}.
+The standard subset of BasqueGLUE includes topic classification (BHTC), coreference resolution (Korref), question answering framed as NLI (QNLI), Word Sense Disambiguation (WSD) in context (WiC), and named entity recognition/classification in both in-domain (NERCid) and out-of-domain (NERCod) settings.
+The diverse subset, in contrast, covers sentiment analysis (BEC), stance detection (Vaxx), intent classification (Intent), and slot filling (Slot).